-Even though this isn’t anything new, it’s always something good to know, and have a reference in case you forget how to set it up.
+Even though this isn’t anything new it’s always good to know how to create SSH Keys for remote logins, and also have a reference in case you forget how to set it up.
 I use it with the utmost sense of security.
 I will use it for scheduled backups, and the keys always hidden, with root online having access to it.
 This method works on Linux, all BSD distributions, and MacOS X (And of course Cygwin on Windows).

 First off, let’s explain the scenario.
 You have two systems.
 One we will call the client, and one the server.
 The client is the one SSHing into the server, and the server being the one holding the ability to connect with the key.

 To start, we need the client to create the key pairs, and hold the key information to login with.
 The server holds the ID key to compare.
 As we go through the setup, we will also lock down the access to this key, since anyone with access could log into the server with it as long as they have access.
 So, let’s start.

 On the client, we want to create the keys.
 Whatever user you want to login as without a password, be sure to put the keys in its SSH folder.